hirekarl/2025-rtt-30_lab01_kj/README.md

 - Photo by Andrea Piacquadio: https://www.pexels.com/photo/man-in-red-button-up-shirt-smiling-3777946/

 ### Questions
-1. I merged each feature branch to `main` after each task on the assignment.
-Was that correct, or was I supposed to wait to merge branches to `main` only after I'd completed work on each individual branch?
-2. How would I set my branches up if I found I wanted to make another change to the navigation bar after moving on from that commit?
+1. How would I set my branches up if I found I wanted to make another change to the navigation bar after moving on from that commit?
 Would I make a new branch name, or is there a way to fast-forward `feature/navigation-bar` so that I can resume work on that feature with the newly applied commits?